Dwindling British fortunes to be laid bare

 “The Chancellor is in an unenviable position heading into the budget,” Mark Gregory, chief UK economist at accountancy firm EY, wrote in a note.

-“However if he maintains his fiscal stance, the UK economy will be facing both monetary and fiscal tightening at the same time as growth slows — a potentially unappetising cocktail.”
+“However if he maintains his fiscal stance, the UK economy will be facing both monetary and fiscal tightening at the same time as growth slows — a potentially unappetizing cocktail.”

 Such a predicament means any ‘giveaways’ in areas such as house-building and public sector pay will have to be balanced by ‘takeaways’, according to economists at Oxford Economics, who predict a fiscally-neutral set of measures.